Understanding the Building Construction Index

 The Bank of Israel has a consumer price index, or CPI, to track inflation.
 In addition, it has many sub-indices that reflect the inflation rate within various industries.
 The Building Construction Index covers all costs associated with the construction industry, including construction materials, such as steel and concrete, as well as the cost of labor.

 Back in the early 1980s, when the Jerusalem neighborhood of Har Nof was being built, there was so much construction taking place – coupled with ridiculously high inflation that crippled Israel’s economy – that the price of labor, steel and other construction materials literally tripled.
 Consequently, many developers who sold apartments “on paper” in projects under construction ran into financial trouble because they sold for prices based on construction costs calculated at the time of contract signing, prior to the costs spiraling out of control.
 To complete the building projects was a money-losing proposition and therefore many builders declared bankruptcy and walked away from the construction projects.
 These bankruptcies caused long delays, which hurt the apartment buyers and the entire industry.

-In this example, we grew the Building Construction Index 2% annually, which reflects the actual numbers over the past decade, where the index rose an average of 1.95% annually.
-Over the past five years, however, inflation was lower, as the index averaged 1.7% annually.
+In this example, we grew the BCI 2% annually, which reflects the actual numbers over the previous decade, where the index rose an average of 1.95% annually.
+However, starting in early 2021, the BCI has spiked due to global inflation.

 Keep in mind that only the unpaid portion of the price is subject to the index.
 Therefore, buyers who are risk averse can accelerate their payment schedule and prepay the lion’s share of the purchase price, thus limiting their inflation risk.

 Even though the Building Construction Index, for all intents and purposes, raises the purchase price of the apartment, it takes the risk of bankruptcy due to rising construction costs out of the equation, allowing the builder – and buyer – to rest assured that rising construction costs won’t derail the project.